 AUSTIN (KXAN) — Texas agriculture commissioner Todd Staples says he was shocked to learn that Chipotle decided to get its beef from Australia rather than Texas.

-“What concerned me and really disgruntled me is that he called it responsible raised beef.” said Commissioner Staples, “It’s not really responsible to ship in product over 8000 miles it’s not responsible not to talk to Texas beef producers.”
+“What concerned me and really disgruntled me is that he called it responsible raised beef,” said Staples.
+“It’s not really responsible to ship in product over 8,000 miles.
+It’s not responsible not to talk to Texas beef producers.”

 A spokesman for Chipotle says they would prefer to buy beef from American producers but hormone and antibiotic free beef supplies have dwindled in recent years.